 - Celery: ¼ stalk per serving is Monash University's recommended tolerable amount for low FODMAP.
 We're only putting in one medium stalk, which comes to only 1/10 of a stalk per serving.

 Finely chop everything but the scallions (just slicing them is okay).
 Add to a large bowl and set aside until the potatoes have cooked and cooled.
 Once the potatoes have cooled, add them to the bowl of other produce.
 Gently stir with a spoon until combined.

 The low FODMAP Potato Salad Dressing ingredients include the following:

 - Dairy-free mayo: I use avocado oil mayo by Chosen Foods.
 I'm providing the link for reference purposes, but I buy it way cheaper at Costco.

 - Dried chives: One of my favourite low FODMAP herbs to replace garlic and onion powder.
 I use dried instead of fresh as I always have them on hand, and it's just so easy to throw them in.

 - Salt and ground black pepper: These bring out all the flavours.

 - Fresh dill, chopped: a common potato salad ingredient.
 I would not use dry dill if you can help it; you really want the flavour of fresh dill to shine through.

 - Horseradish: Not a super common ingredient for potato salad, but I had potato salad with horseradish many years ago and really liked it.
 It gives the potato salad a bit of a kick without being too spicy.
-Monash University's Low FODMAP Diet App lists horseradish as low FODMAP in quantities of up to 2 tbsp per serving.
-We're only putting in 1 tbsp for 10 servings of potato salad.
+Monash University's Low FODMAP Diet App lists horseradish as low FODMAP in quantities of up to 2 tablespoon per serving.
+We're only putting in 1 tablespoon for 10 servings of potato salad.

-- Yellow mustard: Monash deems yellow mustard tolerable for people with IBS in quantities of up to 1 tbsp per serving as long as the mustard does not contain added garlic or onion.
-We're only putting in 2 tbsp spread across 10 servings.
+- Yellow mustard: Monash deems yellow mustard tolerable for people with IBS in quantities of up to 1 tablespoon per serving as long as the mustard does not contain added garlic or onion.
+We're only putting in 2 tablespoon spread across 10 servings.
 I discuss more on mustard and suggest low FODMAP brands in my Juicy Turkey Burgers post.